osg-htc/docs/docs/data/stashcache/install-cache.md

   See our [documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network ports:__ The cache service requires the following ports open:
     * Inbound TCP port 1094 for file access via the XRootD protocol
-    * Inbound TCP port 8000 for file access via HTTP
+    * Inbound TCP port 8000 for file access via HTTP and/or
-    * Inbound TCP port 8443 for authenticated file access via HTTPS (optional)
+    * Inbound TCP port 8443 for authenticated file access via HTTPS
     * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
 * __Hardware requirements:__ We recommend that a cache has at least 10Gbps connectivity, 1TB of
  disk space for the cache directory, and 12GB of RAM.